domsim1/ksst/README.md

 1. Make a backup save
 2. Make sure the game is closed
+3. Disable steam cloud
-3. Load a save file
+4. Load a save file
-4. Edit
+5. Edit
-5. Overwrite old save file with new one
+6. Overwrite old save file with new one
-6. Remove savefile.ini
+7. Delete savefile.ini
-7. Enjoy!
+8. Enjoy!

 Save files can be located in: